lyndon025/playtested/src/content/article/legacy/2023-08-25-new-southeast-asian-servers--impressions---cat-fantasy.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-08-25-new-southeast-asian-servers-impressions-cat-fantasy
+title: New Southeast Asian Servers! | Impressions - Cat Fantasy
+game: Cat Fantasy
 description: NEW UPDATE Cat Fantasy has extended its reach by launching a dedicated server for Southeast Asian players which was rolled out last October 27.
 Players in Singapore, Malaysia, Indonesia, Vietnam, Thailand, and the Philippines can now enjoy these brand new servers.
 featured: false
 pubDate: 2023-08-25
 tags:
   - adventure
   - casual
   - cat-fantasy
   - indie
   - pc
   - taptap
 thumb: ''
-title: New Southeast Asian Servers! | Impressions - Cat Fantasy
-game: Cat Fantasy
 ---

 NEW UPDATE
 Cat Fantasy has extended its reach by launching a dedicated server for Southeast Asian players which was rolled out last October 27.
 Players in Singapore, Malaysia, Indonesia, Vietnam, Thailand, and the Philippines can now enjoy these brand new servers.